- Chart

 Opportunities

-- Developing novel gene editing technologies
+- Advancements in gene editing techniques

 Threats

-- Regulatory hurdles and approval timelines
+- Regulatory hurdles and long approval timelines

 Competitors and Market Share